Unity08: History

-The group's status as a non-profit organization came into question when they asked the Federal Election Commission whether the group could defer registering as a political action committee until after its candidates for the 2008 presidential election are named.
+The group's status as a non-profit organization came into question when they asked the Federal Election Commission whether the group could defer registering as a political action committee until after its candidates for the 2008 presidential election were named.
 A draft released by the commission in July 2006 concluded that "Unity08 must register as a policy committee and therefore is subject to the reporting requirements and limitations and prohibitions."
 In October 2006, the commission voted on the matter and declared that the group must register as a political action committee.

 However, the decision was appealed to the United States Court of Appeals for the District of Columbia Circuit.
 On March 2, 2010, the appeals court reversed the lower court and allowed Unity08 (or any entity like it) to operate without having to register with the FEC.

 Unity08’s spokesperson was actor Sam Waterston.
 Waterston discussed the organization on programs such as The O'Reilly Factor and Hardball with Chris Matthews.
 On June 28, 2007, Doug Bailey, the co-founder of Unity08, appeared on Stephen Colbert's The Colbert Report and spoke about the organization.
 Shortly after announcing a poll to the "Colbert Nation" about whether Colbert should run for president, the web site servers crashed due to the overwhelming traffic.